SERG-Delft/dslinter/docs/gh-pages/content/Code Smells/Loss-API-Misused.md

 title: "Loss API Misused"
 disableShare: true
 # ShowReadingTime: true
-tags:
+tags: ["api-specific", "model training", "error-prone"]
 weight: 24
 ---

 ### Description

 Different loss APIs take different input formats, but the difference is not clarified in some documentations, so it is easy to misuse.
-For example, in PyTorch, the \textit{NLLLoss} takes the output of \textit{LogSoftmax} as the input.
-If the input given to \textit{NLLLoss} has not been processed by \textit{LogSoftmax}, it might lead to a wrong result.
+For example, in PyTorch, the `NLLLoss` takes the output of `LogSoftmax` as the input.
+If the input given to `NLLLoss` has not been processed by `LogSoftmax`, it might lead to a wrong result.

 ### Type